styled-components/polished/src/internalHelpers/errors.md

 ## 42

-Please provide a number of steps to the modularScale helper.
+Please provide steps as a number to the modularScale helper.

 ## 43

-Please pass a number or one of the predefined scales to the modularScale helper as the ratio.
+Please provide ratio as a number to the modularScale helper.

 ## 44